-- showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures - making remarks or comments about being at extremist events or rallies outside school - evidence of possessing illegal or extremist literature - advocating messages similar to illegal organisations or other extremist groups - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent.) - secretive behaviour - online searches or sharing extremist messages or social profiles - intolerance of difference, including faith, culture, gender, race or sexuality - graffiti, artwork or writing that displays extremist themes - attempts to impose extremist views or practices on others - verbalising anti-Western or anti-British views - · advocating violence towards others immediately to the headteacher, DSL or deputy DSL who will initiate the Northumberland Prevent strategy in line with the school's Prevention of radicalisation Policy.
+- showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures - making remarks or comments about being at extremist events or rallies outside school - evidence of possessing illegal or extremist literature - advocating messages similar to illegal organisations or other extremist groups - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent.) - secretive behaviour - online searches or sharing extremist messages or social profiles - intolerance of difference, including faith, culture, gender, race or sexuality - graffiti, artwork or writing that displays extremist themes - attempts to impose extremist views or practices on others - verbalising anti-Western or anti-British views - advocating violence towards others exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+The victim may have been sexually exploited even if the sexual activity appears consensual.
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.